The Broadcast Electronic Media Arts department follows the CCSF assessment process as documented on the Outcomes Assessment Reporting website.

 Service Level Outcomes

-- As a result of involvement in EATV-Ch 27 & 75, student interns will be able to demonstrate improved hands-on professional career skills needed for employment in the entertainment, media and communications industry.
+- Students who intern with EATV, will be able to: Demonstrate hands-on professional career skills needed for employment in the entertainment, media and communications industries.